junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Come on, we go way back!"
 Balthazar is more annoyed than frustrated.
 "You're just letting those flying ass monkeys do this to your brother?"

-"I believe the flying monkeys have the floor now."
-Cas tells him glumly.
+"I believe the flying monkeys have the floor now," Cas tells him glumly.

 Balthazar studies his face, eyes lingering between Cas and Dean, raising his eyebrows.
 "You've not changed a bit for four thousand years, you know that?
-I should know you two would always choose each other, no matter how messed you got."
+I should know you two would always choose each other, no matter how messed up you got."

 "What's that supposed to mean?"
 Dean snaps.

 Balthazar shifts his attention back to the brothers.
 "Nothing," he says, almost joyfully.
-"Just one little old Balthazar getting a bit nostalgia, remembering some good old time, that's all."
+"Just one little old Balthazar getting a bit nostalgic, remembering some good old time, that's all."
 He doesn't protest as much when he's asked to put the kid's soul back.

 He disappears when Cas distinguishes the holy fire ring, but comes back just in time to turn Raphael's vessel into another pillar of salt.

-"You came back," Cas pants, wiping the blood from being beaten up from the archangel.
+"You came back," Cas pants, wiping the blood from being beaten up by the archangel.

 Balthazar studies the toy in his hand, fondling the salt stone.
 "Remember this baby?
 Comes quite handy.
 You were there, too."